datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

    ```

    This will deploy a demo application called `quote-connect` with the
-   Connect sidecar proxy.
-The Connect proxy will register the
+   Consul's Connect sidecar/proxy.
+The Connect sidecar/proxy will
-   application with Consul, require TLS to access the application, and
+   register the application with Consul, require TLS to access the
-   expose other [Consul Service
+   application, and expose other [Consul Service
    Segmentation](https://www.consul.io/docs/connect) features.

    Setting the annotation `consul.hashicorp.com/connect-inject` to
-   `true` in this deployment tells Consul that we want to use the
+   `true` in this deployment tells Consul that we want to use Consul's
-   Consul Connect Sidecar.
-The sidecar proxies requests to the
+   Connect sidecar/proxy.
+The sidecar proxies requests to the service
-   service it is attached to.
-This is something to keep in mind when
+   it is attached to.
+This is something to keep in mind when you are
-   you are debugging requests to the service.
+   debugging requests to the service.

 4. Verify the `quote-connect` application is registered in Consul by
    accessing the Consul UI on `http://localhost:8500/` after running: